 With so many different types of dental veneers, the options can feel overwhelming.
 Certain types of dental veneers may have different costs than others, and you can even choose different shades and materials.

-Your dentist will work with you to figure out the best treatment option for you.
+Your adult dentistry specialist will work with you to figure out the best treatment option for you.
 No matter the differences, however, most veneers are permanent and can’t be removed after placement, so you’ll want to consider your options carefully.

 Before placement, your dentist will likely shave down your current tooth so the veneer will fit correctly.
 They will then apply a bonding agent and the porcelain shell.
 If your tooth has any extreme discoloration, your dentist may recommend using opaques to cover the staining.